cb109/pycallgraph26/README.md

 Pycallgraph visualizes function calls as graph images and is great for profiling an application (or parts of it).

-It has been created by [Gerald Kaszuba](http://geraldkaszuba.com) and is avalaible for Python 2.7+ and 3.3+ from: http://pycallgraph.slowchop.com/en/master/
+It has been created by [Gerald Kaszuba](http://geraldkaszuba.com) and is available for Python 2.7+ and 3.3+ from: http://pycallgraph.slowchop.com/en/master/

 Modifications:
 --------------